HarishJagdale0/VisionGuardAI/README.md

 # VisionGuardAI
 VisionGuard AI is a full-stack AI application designed to detect objects, activities, and anomalies in images and video streams.
 It uses deep learning models to process visual data and provides real-time insights through a web dashboard.
-The project focuses on scalability, performance, and secure cloud deployment under the Google ecosystem. mpoerge erg b kgorr ewg engpwgl
+The project focuses on scalability, performance, and secure cloud deployment under the Google ecosystem. mpoerge erg b kgorr ewg en

 Tech Stack: